homebridge/homebridge-config-ui-x/CONTRIBUTING - RUN UI LOCALLY.md

 - From there you can run these scripts.
 The watch script is what will let you run UI locally.

 <img src="https://github.com/homebridge/homebridge-config-ui-x/assets/82271669/35c113fa-4e11-4557-ad4e-383aa905a1d2" width="400px">

-- If you don't have Homebridge installed run in system Terminal: `sudo npm install -g homebridge`.

-- If you don't have Angular installed run in system Terminal `npm install @angular-devkit/build-angular --force`.

 # Watch changes
 - You should now be able to navigate to `https://localhost:4200` in your browser which will connect to your homebridge instance running on port `8581`.
 The UI will automatically reload whenever you make changes to the code.